 Shreveport, 1927.
 Cargie (rhymes with Margie) Barre and Mae Compton are two vastly different young women, but both are defying convention to reach for their dreams.
 The men in Cargie’s and Mae’s lives help and hinder them in more ways than one.
 After years in hiding, David Walker finally resurfaces, and we discover the past is never as far from the present as it seems.

-Twenty-nine-year-old novelist and blackjack dealer Cami Taylor seems to have it all–but just underneath her confident exterior and newfound celebrity is a young woman in trouble.
-Cami’s boyfriend, Joel, wants to get married, buy a house on Long Island, and raise a family–a life that’s a million miles from Cami’s idea of happiness.
-Her therapist suggests compromise and trust, but Cami would rather bolt like a deer.
+Twenty-nine-year-old novelist and former blackjack dealer Cami Taylor seems to have it all–but just underneath her confident exterior and newfound celebrity is a young woman in trouble.

 L. K. Simonds is a Fort Worth local.
 She has worked as a waitress, KFC hostess, telephone marketer, assembly-line worker, nanny, hospital lab technician, and air traffic controller.
 She’s an instrument-rated pilot and an alumna of Christ for the Nations Institute in Dallas.